WinstonMoyo/zoonotic-outbreak-predictor/README.md

 ## 📚 Acknowledgements

-This project was developed as part of a final year Computer Science project at [Your University Name], integrating real-world scientific research with machine learning techniques.
+This project was developed as part of a final year Computer Science project at Nottingham Trent University, integrating real-world scientific research with machine learning techniques.